gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 device, most of the controls you're going to need to set are in the fifth and final section, labeled **Content & Privacy Restrictions**:

-{% image src="lockdown-iphone/content-privacy-restrictions.png" caption="Most of your work will happen in this section" alt="locking down an iphone: Cthe Screen Time > Content & Privacy Restrictions area is where most of the important controls and settings live" /%}
+{% image src="lockdown-iphone/content-privacy-restrictions.png" caption="Most of your work will happen in this section" alt="locking down an iPhone: Cthe Screen Time > Content & Privacy Restrictions area is where most of the important controls and settings live" /%}

 Start by tapping to _enable restrictions:_

-{% image src="lockdown-iphone/enable-restrictions.png" caption="Toggle to enable Content & Privacy Restrictions" alt="locking down an iphone: click to enable Content & Privacy Restrictions" /%}
+{% image src="lockdown-iphone/enable-restrictions.png" caption="Toggle to enable Content & Privacy Restrictions" alt="locking down an iPhone: click to enable Content & Privacy Restrictions" /%}

 ### iTunes &amp; App Store Purchases

-Start by drilling into the section labeled _iTunes &amp; App Store Purchases_, shown
+Then drill into the section labeled _iTunes &amp; App Store Purchases_, shown below:
-below:

-{% image src="lockdown-iphone/itunes-app-store-purchases.png" caption="Tap to drill into iTunes & App Store next" alt="locking down an iphone: Content & Privacy Restrictions > iTunes & App Store Purchases" /%}
+{% image src="lockdown-iphone/itunes-app-store-purchases.png" caption="Tap to drill into iTunes & App Store next" alt="locking down an iPhone: Content & Privacy Restrictions > iTunes & App Store Purchases" /%}

 For maximum safety, we recommend disabling all three of the settings shown below by setting them to **Don't allow**.

-{% image src="lockdown-iphone/dont-allow-installing-deleting-apps.png" caption="<b>Don't allow</b> installing, deleting, or in-app purchases" alt="locking down an iphone: don't allow installing apps, deleting apps, or in-app purchases" /%}
+{% image src="lockdown-iphone/dont-allow-installing-deleting-apps.png" caption="<b>Don't allow</b> installing, deleting, or in-app purchases" alt="locking down an iPhone: don't allow installing apps, deleting apps, or in-app purchases" /%}

 Don't worry, you'll _still be able to add new apps_ when you child needs them and you approve.
 You'll simply have to temporarily allow installing apps in this section, install